andrei-madalin/Deploy_Cisco_CMS_with_Ansible/README.md

 # Deploy Cisco Meeting Server  with ANSIBLE

-This guide provides step-by-step instructions for deploying Cisco Meeting Server (CMS) in your environment with Ansible for testing and not only.
-Cisco Meeting Server is a powerful collaboration platform that enables video and audio meetings for organizations.
-It offers scalability, security, and integration capabilities for effective communication.
+This guide demonstrate how Ansible can configure almost all components of Cisco Meeting Server (CMS).

 ## Table of Contents
 - [Prerequisites](#prerequisites)